kumarnalinaksh21/Intel-Crypto-Challenge/README.md

 2. Testing with message within character limitations of 1-250.
 3. Testing with message of more than 250 characters.

+Azure pipelines can execute these tests.
+We can add a testing job in the YAML file of the pipeline.

 ```
 >python test.py
 ```